tomsstuff101/reminders/README.md

 Developed as a team of three in 4 days, to grow skills in Node.js, Express.js and MYSQL

-The app allows individual users to sign on with adashbord showing their list of reminders and competion dealinf dataes.
+The app allows individual users to sign on with a dashboard showing their list of reminders and competion deadlines dates.

-Remonders can be edited and deleted and the user can sign out.
+Reminders can be edited and deleted and the user can sign out.

 #### Developement Process
-Team spent several hours agreening how the app should work from the following perspectives Endpoints including:
+Team spent several hours agreeing how the app should work from the following perspectives

+* Endpoints including:
-    /register  /signin  /getreminder  /addreminder   /deletereminder   /editremionder   /indextest User journey
+    /register  /signin  /getreminder  /addreminder   /deletereminder   /editremionder   /indextest

+* User journey

-User UI
+* User UI

-Database tables and query types
+* Database tables and query types

-What dta should be set for
-addReminder, readReminder, deleteReminder, editReminder
+* What data should be set for: addReminder, readReminder, deleteReminder, editReminder

 We split into three initial development areas

 Server

 Front-end

 Database

-I developed the server code includiong the fetch requests on the client side.
-To test them independantly of the front-end code I made a simple test html page to initiate fixed hardcoded reqstest from the client side on a button click.
+I developed the server code including the fetch requests on the client side.
+To test them independantly of the front-end code I made a simple test html page to initiate fixed hardcoded requests from the client side on a button click.

-On the server side the server code listened for the fetch requests and using methods defined in app.js responded appropriatly.
+On the server side the server code listened for the fetch requests and using methods defined in app.js responded appropriately.

-Stefan created the database and queires , and the sign in front page.
+Stefan created the database and queries, and the sign in front page.
 Duncan created the dashboard page, with dynamically created DOM components for the list and acted as the version master,  for all merges from PR's.

-Once the intiall code base was formed and modules tested, we worked in a code pairing mannor to ensure all the code smoothly worked across the different parts and iron out ant wrinckles.
+Once the intiall code base was formed and modules tested, we worked in a code pairing mannor to ensure all the code smoothly worked across the different parts and iron out any wrinkles.

 We also polished up the UI with improved CSS